Yasss Bish

-"Yasss Bish" is a song recorded by Trinidadian-American rapper Nicki Minaj for her third studio album The Pinkprint (2014), which did not make the final cut.
+"Yasss Bish" is a song recorded by rapper Nicki Minaj for her third studio album The Pinkprint (2014), which did not make the final cut.
 It was written by Minaj along with the song's producers, Joseph DaVinci & Soulja Boy, who is also credited as a guest vocalist.
-The track was released through her official SoundCloud account as the album's third promotional single on May 3, 2014 following "Lookin Ass" and "Chi-Raq".
+The track was released through her official SoundCloud account as the album's third promotional single on May 3, 2014, following "Lookin Ass" and "Chi-Raq".

 Musically, "Yasss Bish" is a drill song with a trap beat.
 Its stripped back hip hop production encompasses intense Roland TR-808 drum hits, a "sinister, echo-y" vocal loop, "eerie" shimmering synthesizers, foreboding snares, and the sound of church bells ringing in an ominous tone.
 Lyrically, Minaj addresses her detractors, and references several celebrities including Donald Sterling and Will and Jada Smith.

-Minaj performed the song live for the first time along with Soulja Boy on May 18, 2014 at the Power 106's Powerhouse, Minaj performed the song again on June 2 at Hot 97 Summer Jam 2014.
+Minaj performed the song live for the first time along with Soulja Boy on May 18, 2014, at the Power 106's Powerhouse, Minaj performed the song again on June 2 at Hot 97 Summer Jam 2014.